 - Flea markets - Flea markets are a great way to find just about anything.

 - Thrift stores - These are a great place to find anything old and new.
-Even if you find items that look like they are from the 1940's but are unsure, it doesn't matter, as long as the item fits into you design plans.
+Even if you find items that look like they are from the 1940s but you are unsure, it doesn't matter, as long as the item fits into you design plans.

-Modern appliances finished in chrome fit perfectly into a 1940s themed kitchen, so don't be afraid to mix it up.
-Vintage look appliances are also very easy to find if you are doing a major kitchen rehab.
-Shop around for these items though, they can get a bit pricey.
+Modern appliances finished in chrome fit perfectly into your themed kitchen, so don't be afraid to mix it up.
+Vintage looking appliances are also very easy to find if you are doing a major kitchen rehab.
+Shop around for these items since they can get a bit pricey.
 If you are looking for authentic 1940s kitchen appliances, use them for decorative purposes only.
-The wiring in the items are not up to current codes and standards and may pose fire hazard and safety hazards.
+The wiring in the items are not up to current codes and standards and may pose fire and safety hazards.
 If you do find a piece that you love and want it to be both decorative and functional, consider taking it to an electronics specialist to have the item rewired.

-The 40s were full of bold colors, modern appliances and materials and convenient living.
+The 1940s were a mix of old and new in a segue to bold colors, modern appliances and materials of the housing boom after WWII.
 Put your own stamp on a 1940s inspired kitchen by using these ideals as your framework and make a kitchen that truly works for you.